sanjay-saxena/simple-todolist-network/README.md

     );
 }
 ```
-where the task is updated, world state reflects the change, and the `Execute` transcation gets added to the immutable ledger.
+where the task is updated, world state reflects the change, and the `Execute` transaction gets added to the immutable ledger.

 So, the changes to the world state are triggered in response to transactions being submitted and validated.
 And, eventually the transaction gets added to the immutable ledger.